-Advisor, Office of Student Affairs, Prof. Young Yun, office 306, Phone (714)-683-1435, youngyun@buc.edu , Chair of Graduate School of Theology Department, Dr. George Winney, office 307, Phone (714)683-1379, georgy.winney@buc.edu.
-Coordinator for Title IX, Discrimination and Harassment and Rehabilitation Act of 1973, as amended, 29 U.S.C. § 794 (Section 504) investigations.
-Director of Athletics, Physical Education and Recreation, Leo Balayon , office 317, Phone(714)-683-1211, 1.balayon@buc.edu.,Human Resources Officer, Mrs. Young Hwa Jang, Office of General Affairs, office 318, Phone (714)-683-1390, young@buc.edu,Vice President, Dr. Esther Cho, Vice President's Office, Phone (714)-683-1378, vp.esthercho@buc.edu.
+Advisor, Office of Student Affairs, Prof. Josiah Paradez, office 313, Phone (714)-683-1202, josiah.paradez@buc.edu, Coordinator for Title IX, Discrimination and Harassment and Rehabilitation Act of 1973, as amended29 U.S.C. § 794 (Section 504), investigations.

+Director of Athletics, Leo Balayon, office 305, Phone (213)327-4926, l.balayon@buc.edu.
+Sheng Wang Chief Financial Officer, Phone 714-683-6029, sheng.wang@buc.edu,.
 Anaheim Police Department, Call 9-1-1 or (714) 765-1900, 425 S Harbor Blvd.
 Anaheim, CA 92805

-ADJUNDICATION OF VIOLATIONS
+ADJUDICATION OF VIOLATIONS

 Although the University asks that you submit a written complaint, any suspected incident of sexual assault or violence will be investigated and addressed promptly, whether reported in writing or otherwise.
 Any University employee including administrators, faculty, and staff who observes any incident of sexual assault or violence involving a student or receives a complaint or other notice of such harassment, shall, promptly, report this information to the Office of General Affairs, whether or not the targeted student files a complaint.
 Complaints must be filed within 180 days of the date of the alleged discriminatory events.

 You will be asked to provide details of the incident or incidents, names of individuals involved and names of any witnesses.
 The staff member in charge of the investigation will document all reports of incidents of sexual assault or violence.
 The University will immediately undertake an effective, thorough and objective investigation of the sexual assault or violence allegations.
 The complainant will be provided the opportunity to present relevant evidence including witness testimony.
 The University will interview individuals who have knowledge relevant to the complaint, including, but not limited to, the complainant (petitioner), the person who was the subject of the discrimination if different, the person accused of discrimination, anyone who witnessed the reported discrimination, and anyone identified as having relevant information.
 The University will review any records, notes, memoranda, correspondence or statements related to the discrimination.
 The University may take other appropriate investigative steps, such as visiting the location where the discrimination is alleged to have taken place.